Shockp/Backend-Projects/number-guessing-game/UML Diagrams/SequenceDiagram.md

 ## Key Interactions Explained

 ### 1. **Application Initialization**
-- Main class creates all dependencies with proper dependency injection
+- NumberGuessingCLI creates all dependencies with proper dependency injection
 - GameService is created with NumberGeneratorService dependency
 - GameController starts the main game loop